 The above word cloud shows the most common terms appearing on dozens of authoritative pages in Google SERP for the topic The semantic web and search.
-Other pages on Clickstream discuss this technique for finding semantic keywords and topics.
-The visual lets you see a holistic view of what content creators “in the know” use to in their writing.
+Other pages on ClickStream discuss this technique for finding semantic keywords and topics.
+The visual lets you see a holistic view of what content creators “in the know” use to in their writing about the topic.

 The importance of semantic associations in organizing the web pre-dates the “social internet,” still thought of as Web 2.0, and fully conceived in 2001 by Tim Berners Lee when he said the Web should provide “well-defined meaning, better enabling computers and people to work in cooperation.”
 While the term Web 2.0 was widely accepted, adoption of web 3.0 as a new phase or one that is coming and has clear characteristics is still debated.